The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Abstract

 \section{Abstract}

-We study foliations by non-smooth chord-arc Jordan curves of the twice punctured Riemann sphere $\mathbb C \smallsetminus \{0\}$ using the Loewner-Kufarev equation.
+We study foliations by chord-arc Jordan curves of the twice punctured Riemann sphere $\mathbb C \smallsetminus \{0\}$ using the Loewner--Kufarev equation.
 We associate to such a foliation a function on the plane that describes the ``local winding'' along each leaf.
-Our main theorem is that this function has finite Dirichlet energy if and only if the Loewner driving measure $\rho$ has finite Loewner-Kufarev energy, defined by whenever $\rho$ is of the form $\nu_t(\t)^2 \dd \t \dd t$, and set to $\infty$ otherwise.
-Moreover, if either of these two energies is finite they are equal up to a constant factor and in this case the foliation leaves are Weil-Petersson quasicircles.
+Our main theorem is that this function has finite Dirichlet energy if and only if the Loewner driving measure $\rho$ has finite Loewner--Kufarev energy, defined by whenever $\rho$ is of the form $\nu_t(\theta)^2 d \theta d t$, and set to $\infty$ otherwise.
+Moreover, if either of these two energies is finite they are equal up to a constant factor, and in this case, the foliation leaves are Weil--Petersson quasicircles.

 This duality between energies has several consequences.
-The first is that the Loewner-Kufarev energy is reversible, that is, invariant with respect to inversion and time-reversal of the foliation.
-Furthermore, the Loewner energy of a Jordan curve can be expressed using the minimal Loewner-Kufarev energy of those measures that generate the curve as a leaf.
-This provides a new and quantitative characterization of Weil-Petersson quasicircles.
-Finally, we consider conformal distortion of the foliation, and show that the Loewner-Kufarev energy satisfies an exact transformation law involving the Schwarzian derivative.

-The proof of our main result uses an isometry between the Dirichlet energy space and $L^2(2\rho)$ that we construct using a version of Hadamard's formula expressed by means of the Loewner-Kufarev equation.
-While our results and methods use no probability theory, there are links to probabilistic models.
-In particular, $\kappa$-parameter duality and large deviations of Schramm-Loewner evolutions coupled with Gaussian random fields.
+The first is that the Loewner--Kufarev energy is reversible, that is, invariant under inversion and time-reversal of the foliation.
+Furthermore, the Loewner energy of a Jordan curve can be expressed using the minimal Loewner--Kufarev energy of those measures that generate the curve as a leaf.
+This provides a new and quantitative characterization of Weil--Petersson quasicircles.
+Finally, we consider conformal distortion of the foliation and show that the Loewner--Kufarev energy satisfies an exact transformation law involving the Schwarzian derivative.
+The proof of our main theorem uses an isometry between the Dirichlet energy space on the unit disc and $L^2(2\rho)$ that we construct using Hadamard's variational formula expressed by means of the Loewner--Kufarev equation.
+Our results are related to $\kappa$-parameter duality and large deviations of Schramm-Loewner evolutions coupled with Gaussian random fields.